parallaxsecond/parsec-book/src/parsec_users.md

 # Parsec for users

-## How to install Parsec

-Currently only Unix-based operating systems are supported and we provide [a guide for installing the service on Linux](parsec_service/install_parsec_linux.md).

 ## How to use Parsec

 On a system where Parsec is installed, it can easily be used with a Parsec Client Library.
 Those